Vlastimil Petržela

 Vlastimil Petržela (born 20 July 1953 in Prostějov) is a Czech football coach and former player.
 He worked with Zenit Saint Petersburg from 2003 to 2006, winning the silver medals of Russian Premier League in 2003 and reaching the quarterfinal stage of the 2005–06 UEFA Cup.
-Before Zenit he managed Sparta Prague and Bohemians Prague.
+Before Zenit he managed SK Slavia Prague, Sparta Prague and Bohemians Prague.

 As a player, he appeared for Czechoslovakia at the 1982 FIFA World Cup as a substitute against Kuwait.
+He ended his career because of the serious achilles tendon rupture in 1985, although he continued to play at lower divisions.
+Shortly after, he became an assistant manager in SK Slavia Prague, where he obtained a manager status during the years.
+He then moved to FC Slovan Liberec, AC Sparta Prague or FC Bohemians Prague.

+There were speculations in 2001, after the Czech republic failed to qualify for a FIFA World Cup 2002, that Petržela could be a new national team manager.
+Petržela himself said, that the speculations were true, as he was one of the three finalists for the position, but Karel Brückner was eventually appointed as a manager of Czech National Team instead of Petržela.

 Petržela signed a three-year contract as manager of FK Mladá Boleslav in 2002, however before the end of the calendar year it was announced that he was heading to Russia to be the new manager of Zenit St. Petersburg.
+He became the first non-Russian, or non-Soviet manager in the history of FC Zenit.
+He also became the second non-Russian coach in the Russian Premier League.

 In the 2006/2007 season he coached Sigma Olomouc.
 Petržela was appointed manager of Neftchi Baku in the summer of 2007, and was sacked six-months later on 5 January 2008.

 In the season 2009/10 he coached FK Viktoria Žižkov in the Czech 2.
 Liga and in the season 2010/11 he became the new coach of MFK Zemplín Michalovce in the Slovak 2. liga.
 He joined Vlašim in January 2014.

+In 2016–2017 Petržela helped Baník Ostrava to qualify to the Czech First League.
+Shortly afterwards, he became manager of FC Zlín for a short period.
+He currently works as a youth coach in Vlašim.

+Playing style

+His former coach Milan Máčala from SK Sigma Olomouc and SK Slavia Prague, who once was a manager of national team of Czechoslovakia (1990-1993) described Petržela as a personality on and off the pitch, hard working striker with good endurance.
+He also claimed, that Petržela was a good header who had the decent orientation in the penalty area.
+Máčala compared Petržela's playing abilities to Václav Daněk, who was one the most prolific Czechoslovak goalscorers in his era, or to Brazilian striker Hulk.